42MTQ/AI.SLAM/Research/Safety&Validation/VerificationAndValidation/VandV.md

 To support such autonomous behaviors and decision making capabilities, IA systems will employ un- conventional implementation techniques such as machine learning.

+TODO: Example of autonomous flying partly applicable.
+There to provoke thoughts